Perron scores winner, Blues beat Flames in OT

-CALGARY – David Perron had two points including the overtime winner as the St. Louis Blues extended their winning streak to seven games on Saturday night with 3-2 victory over the Calgary Flames.
+CALGARY – Scoring game-winning goals is starting to become a habit for David Perron.

+Perron’s goal at 2:46 of overtime on Saturday night, his fifth deciding goal of the season, earned the St. Louis Blues a 3-2 victory over the Calgary Flames, extending their winning streak to seven games.

-After TJ Brodie was sent off in the extra period for a hold on Jaden Schwartz, the Blues took advantage with Perron’s eighth goal of the season.
+After TJ Brodie was sent off in the extra period for a hold on Jaden Schwartz, St. Louis took full advantage with Perron one-timing Ryan O’Reilly’s pass inside the post for his eighth goal of the season.

-Ryan O’Reilly also had a goal and an assist for St. Louis (12-3-3), which completes a perfect four-game road trip and improves its road winning streak to five games.
-Ivan Barbashev also scored.
+“I haven’t been out on 4-on-3’s that much in my career so you kind of have to get a feel for it the first few seconds,” Perron said.
+“The guys did a good job.
+O’Reilly put it right in my wheelhouse there and I was able to put it home.”

+The Blues, who entered the day with the league’s third best power play, finished 2-for-4 on the night.
+During the winning streak, they’re 8-for-23.
+Calgary went 0-for-2.

 O’Reilly has 11 points (four goals, seven assists) and Perron has 10 points (three goals, seven assists) during the winning streak that has the Blues second overall, two points back of the Washington Capitals.